-A. Yes, but they must be well justified and, again, reflect the training grant-eligible student pool, eligibility for your training program, faculty and resources.
+A. Yes, but they must be well justified and, again, reflect the program's pool of qualified applicants, the proven ability of the program to effectively mentor that number of trainees, and the number of years (i.e. one or two years) students will be funded.
 Do not expect expansion of the trainee slots unless there has been significant change in these aspects, and understand that slots can be reduced in future years as well.

 How do I fill out the IACUC and IRB dates on the face page?
 Does human subjects education apply?

 A. For competing awards using the SF424 application:Note that IACUC and IRB approvals for the full training grant application are not required.
 In many instances, trainees supported by institutional training grants will be participating in research supported by research project grants for which the IACUC and/or IRB or a determination of exemption exists.
 Existing IACUC/IRB approval is sufficient for trainees, provided that the IACUC/IRB determines the research would not be substantially modified by the participation of a trainee.
 Although IRB or IACUC approval dates will not be required in the application, the human subjects or vertebrate animal research projects that involve trainees must have IRB or IACUC approval.
 Ensuring compliance with this requirement is the responsibility of the awardee institutions.
 ICs may request that awardees provide the IRB or IACUC approval documentation for specific projects with trainees/ See application instructions for complete details.

 The recipient institution must ensure that trainees have received the proper training/education in human subjects and vertebrate animals and to ensure they are properly supervised when working with human subjects or live vertebrate animals.